j-c-w/DSPAcceleratorSupport/README.md

 - Build the FACC libraries: cd synth/libs/clib/; make
 - [optional] Build the evaluation executables: cd benchmarks/; ./make.sh

+#Getting Weird Build Errors from OCaml where it looks like it can't find things?
+Nix seems to do a poor job of hiding the system version of Ocaml.
+You should uninstall whatever system version of ocaml is kicking around (so that running ocaml/ocamlopt outside of nix-shell doesn't find anything).

+#Running
 Run FACC using main.byte, e.g. ./main.byte <compile settings file> <io specification> <api specification>.  examples of all three exist in the benchmarks directory.

 Licensing: